USS Thresher Legacy with Model Dedication

 NEWPORT NEWS, Va.
-(April 9, 2026) – A model of the USS Thresher (SSN 593) is displayed at Supervisor of Shipbuilding, Conversion and Repair, Newport News (SUPSHIPNN).
-The model was dedicated on the eve of the 63rd anniversary of the submarine's loss to honor the 129 crew members and civilians who perished and to serve as a reminder of the origins of the Submarine Safety (SUBSAFE) program.
-(U.S. Navy photo by Telly B. Myles)
+(April 9, 2026) – Supervisor of Shipbuilding, Conversion and Repair, Newport News (SUPSHIPNN) held a ceremony to dedicate a model of the USS Thresher (SSN 593), commemorating the 63rd anniversary of the submarine’s tragic loss and honoring the 129 crew members and civilians who perished.

+The ceremony took place at the command’s main display case, where the new model is now housed.
+Mr. Doug Hearst, a Quality Assurance Manager at SUPSHIPNN, generously produced and donated the 3D-printed model as a permanent tribute.
+During the event, Cmdr.
+Lucas Stone delivered remarks on the enduring importance of remembering the Thresher and its crew.
+“The memory of those lost in THRESHER demands that the culture of the SUBSAFE Program be continually reinforced at all levels of our community,” SUPSHIPNN leadership stated in a command-wide message.
+“The supreme sacrifice of those lost with USS THRESHER can be best remembered by never letting it happen again.”

+On April 10, 1963, the USS Thresher was lost at sea during deep-dive tests, a catastrophic event that led to the establishment of the Navy’s Submarine Safety (SUBSAFE) Program.
+A Court of Inquiry concluded that a piping failure in a saltwater system was the most probable cause of the loss.
+The subsequent SUBSAFE program was created to provide maximum reasonable assurance of hull integrity and the operability of critical systems to prevent and recover from flooding casualties.

 |Date Taken: